AnyBlok/anyblok-book/en/03_blok/01_external_blok.md

  test_requirements = [
 ```

-To install new dependency use one of the following commands:
+To install new package dependency use one of the following commands:

 ```bash
 (rooms-venv)$ make setup-dev